Fibration Symmetries and Cluster Synchronization in Multi-Body Systems: Cluster synchronization

 \begin{oss} We observe that the coupling function of the Kuramoto model for identical oscillators with phase-lags $\alpha^{(m)} = 0$ for all $m$ is non-invasive (i.e., evaluated in $\theta_i = \theta^*$ for all $i$ is identically 0).
 Hence, a solution exists for global system synchronization.
 By inserting non-zero $\alpha^{(m)}$ instead, we avoid this case. \end{oss}

 \paragraph*{Synchronization measures} A common way to measure coherence among a subset of nodes evolving according to a Kuramoto model is to compute the Kuramoto order parameters.
-We will compare global and cluster order parameters to analyze their evolution in time. \begin{defn}[Kuramoto Order parameters] The global Kuramoto order parameter is defined as
+We will compare global and cluster order parameters to analyse their evolution in time. \begin{defn}[Kuramoto Order parameters] The global Kuramoto order parameter for oscillators associated to nodes in a hypergraph $H = (N, E)$ is defined as

 where $R(t) \in [0, 1]$ quantifies the overall phase coherence of the system.
 Given a cluster $ C_\alpha \subseteq N $, the local order parameter is

 where $ R_\alpha(t) \in [0, 1] $ measures the synchronization within cluster $ C_\alpha $. \end{defn}